SimonLiang2/CS512_VeilRealm/sprints/sprint_4/Sprint.md

 Excess time allocated allowed for necessary things to be thoroughly polished.

 ### What Could Be Improved
-Sprint hours started at 49. - Because polishing required revisiting, some excess time was allocated to fall back on.
+Sprint hours started at 49 where because polishing required revisiting some parts, some excess time was allocated to fall back on.
-Additionally, Piece Initialization wasn't worked on within this sprint due to lack of time.
+Because of this, Piece Initialization wasn't worked on within this sprint due to lack of time.
-(Reflected in the Burndown Chart)

 Some bugs that needed to be fixed first delayed few parts of polishing.